xoneUpx/logseq/pages/kraudcloud.md

 - issues:
-	- how to setup ingress to k8s api
+	- how to setup ingress to k8s api?
+		- cannot access api - sans error